andtorg/cbf/README.md

 Both the script and the folder pentaho-addons/ should stay under cbf main folder.

+In install mode, the script can be invoked during build process, setting the related properties that cbf ant file will read.

 At prompt, launch `./ctools-installer2.sh` to see all the options.